Cellar Spiders Identification Guide

 +

-Cellar spider bites are extremely rare.
-These spiders are not aggressive and will flee or vibrate when disturbed rather than bite.
-Their first defense is always escape.
-Even if a bite occurs, it causes only minor, temporary irritation similar to a mosquito bite.
+Cellar spider bites are very rare.
+These spiders are not aggressive.
+They will run away or shake in their web when bothered instead of biting.
+If a bite does happen, it causes only minor, brief irritation like a mosquito bite.

 How long do cellar spiders live?